 7. Account information services.
 Under this permission, subject to the user's consent, a payment service provider is able to provide access to a user’s accounts and enable them to view consolidated account information in one place.

-Preparing an Electronic Money Institution license application in the Netherlands
+Preparing an E-money EMI / Electronic Money Institution license application in the Netherlands

-Apply to become an Authorised Electronic Money Institution in the Netherlands
+Apply to become an E-money EMI / Electronic Money Institution in the Netherlands

 1. Company details